bor0/gidti/manuscript/chapter4.md

 6 : Integer
 ```

-With the example above, we've defined a function `addThree` that accepts three parameters and as a result it sums them.
+With the example above, we defined a function `addThree` that accepts three parameters and as a result it sums them.
 However, if we do not pass all parameters to a function, it will result in:

 ```
 Idris> let addThree = (\x, y, z => x + y + z) in addThree 1 2